-Thomas L. Olson was born and grew up in Red Wing, Minnesota.
+Thomas L. Olson died on September 29, 2020, at age 78.
+He was born and grew up in Red Wing, Minnesota.
 He earned a bachelor's degree from Wisconsin State University at River Falls and a Ph.D. in American History from the University of Minnesota.
 He taught at Mankato State University and the University of Minnesota and then enjoyed a career in university administration and in philanthropic development for educational, arts, and health care organizations.
-He is retired and lives in Las Cruces, New Mexico.

 His book, Sheldon's Gift: Music, Movies and Melodrama in the Desirable City (North Star Press of St. Cloud, 2009, 260pp.) recounts the stormy history of show business in Red Wing, especially its iconic Sheldon Theater.
 More than local history, the book addresses the unique predicaments of entertainment enterprises, highbrow and low, in small cities.
 The book also has a good deal of courtroom drama in relating the story of movie-related lawsuits in the 1930's and again in the 1950's that challenged municipal theater ownership.
-The book is available from the publisher, Amazon.com. or, alternatively, viewers of the Minnesota Legal History Project may buy an autographed copy directly from the author, who may be contacted at tlolson4377@comcast.net.
+The book is available from the publisher and Amazon.com.